gzpaitch/Flutter-APK-Renamer/README.md

   <li>The extension may not work properly if the file being renamed or moved is in use by another program.</li>
 </ul>
 <h2>Contribution</h2>
-<p>If you find any bugs or have any ideas for improvements, feel free to open an issue or submit a pull request.
-Contributions are always welcome!</p>
+<p>We welcome contributions to this extension!
+If you have any ideas or suggestions for improvements, please don't hesitate to open an issue or submit a pull request.</p>